mariadb-corporation/MaxScale/Reference/MaxAdmin.md

     list filters

 Then simply set this file to have execute permissions and it may be run like any other command in the Linux shell.

+## The .maxadmin file

+MaxAdmin supports a mechanism to set defaults for all the command line switches via a file in the home directory of the user.
+If a file named .maxadmin exists it will be read and parameters set according to the lies in this files.
+The parameters that can be set are hostname, port, user and passwd.
+An Example of a .maxadmin file that will alter the default password and user name arguments would be

+    user=mark
+    passwd=max5cal3

+This mechanism can be used to provide a means of passwords entry into maxadmin or to override any of the command line option defaults.
+If a command line option is given that will still override the value in the .maxadmin file.

+The .maxadmin file may  be made read only to protect any passwords writen to that file.

 # Getting Help